Online mental health support

 Telephone support: Talking to a clinician or counsellor over the phone

-Some of us are more comfortable than others talking on the phone.
-But most of us are familiar with it.
+OK, this doesn’t seem very high-tech or ‘online’ particularly, but can be a viable option for some.
+Talking on the phone is easier for some than others, but most of us are familiar with it.
 Make sure you have a strong phone signal.
 Find out how the incoming call will be displayed so you don’t miss it.
 Many services will come up as ‘private number’.
 Holding a phone to your ear for a whole session can be tiring.
 Consider headphones, or using the speaker function if you have a private space.

 It can be strange not knowing what the person you are talking to looks like if you haven’t met.
 Look on the organisation’s website to see their photo.
 Or use video for your first session, if it’s an option to familiarise yourself with your clinician or counsellor.